Felixburton7/DNA-Fountain-Digital-Data-Storage-in-DNA/README.md

 ### Summary for the DNA Fountain Project - DNA Digital Data Storage

-This projects contains a Python script for a project centered around DNA Fountain technology, which demonstrates the encoding and processing of digital data into DNA sequences for potential digital storage applications.
+This repo contains a Python script for a project centered around DNA Fountain technology, which demonstrates the encoding and processing of digital data into DNA sequences for potential digital storage applications.
 The script performs the following tasks:

 1. **Data Encoding:**
    - Encodes digital data into DNA sequences using a predefined encoding scheme.